-Koshoi Korgon ruins stand in the middle of a high plateau At-Bashy at the altitude of 2500 m.
-More precisely Koshoy Korgon settlement is located 15 km southwest from At-Bashy in the Naryn region, in the village of Kara-Suu.
-The square form of the fortress at the ancient the Silk Road is clearly visible even from satellite images (check the map below) and it is a very nice place to fly a drone, meaning that the city used to be fairly big!
+Koshoi Korgon ruins stand in the middle of a high plateau of At-Bashy at the altitude of 2500 m.
+More precisely, Koshoy Korgon settlement is located 15 km southwest from At-Bashy in the Naryn region, in the village of Kara-Suu.
+This square form of the fortress at the ancient the Silk Road is clearly visible even from satellite images (check the map below) and it is a very nice place to fly a drone, meaning that the city used to be fairly big!
 The fortress can be freely roamed and you can see the large remains of the walls that are still several meters tall and some ruins of buildings inside the walled area.
 Pieces of pottery also lie around as is common in the less researched places in Central Asia.

-Excavations have shown remains of buildings inside the walls that were used for living and manufacturing inside the walls and Koshoy Korgon has been identified being the often mentioned medieval city of At-Bash, which primarily functioned in the 9 – 12th centuries AD, but was also live in Timur’s times.
+Excavations have shown remains of buildings inside the walls that were used for living and manufacturing and Koshoy Korgon has been identified being the often mentioned medieval city of At-Bash, which primarily functioned in the 9 – 12th centuries AD, but was also live during the later Timur‘s times.

 Koshoy Korgon museum